What Is A Swallowing Videofluoroscopy?

 A Swallowing Videofluoroscopy is a moving (dynamic) X-ray assessment of the swallowing function that shows the passage of foods and fluids from the mouth, through the pharynx (throat) and into the oesophagus.
 The food and fluid are mixed with a solution of Barium Contrast which shows up on the X-ray and allows us to evaluate oral, pharyngeal and laryngeal competency during the swallowing process.
 It is possible to observe whether food or fluid is going down the wrong way or getting stuck in the pharynx/larynx.

-A Videofluoroscopy is carried out with the patient in an upright sitting position, eating and drinking in a normal fashion.
-X-ray images may be taken from the side and/or the front.
+A Videofluoroscopy is carried out with the patient in an upright sitting position, eating and drinking in a normal fashion with X-ray images being taken from the side and/or the front of the patient.

 During the assessment, a variety of foods and fluids such as water, yoghurt, banana or biscuits may be used to observe and compare swallowing abilities.

 The Speech and Language Therapist may also analyse if there is a head posture and/or specific exercises that will improve the patients’ swallow.

 A Swallowing Videofluoroscopy provides us with information about;

 - The movement of the swallowing mechanisms

 - The easiest and safest consistencies of food and drink to swallow

 - The benefits of different postures to assist the transit of food during the swallow